 Watch out for wildlife at all times.

-In the north, the Stewart-Cassiar Highway starts at the Junction 37 at km 1002 on the Alaska Highway just west of Watson Lake.
-Gas, restaurant, motel, campground are available at Junction 37.
+In the north, the Stewart-Cassiar Highway starts at Junction 37 at km 1002 on the Alaska Highway just west of Watson Lake.
+Gas, restaurant, motel, and campground are available at Junction 37.
 In the south, the Cassiar ends at Kitimat, BC.

 You reach the Meziadin Junction about 155 km north of Kitwanga.
-Meziadin Junction is the turn off to Stewart and Hyder.
-This dramatic side trip through Highway 37A to Stewart, BC and Hyder, Alaska is well worth the time.
+Meziadin Junction is the turnoff to Stewart and Hyder.
+This dramatic side trip through Highway 37A to Stewart, BC, and Hyder, Alaska is well worth the time.

 Before heading west, you can camp at Meziadin Lake Provincial Park, an ideal place for boating and fishing.

-Community of Bell II
+The community of Bell II

 Bell 2 is located 96 km north of Meziadin and was named because it’s the second bridge across the Bell Irving River.
-Bell 2 Lodge is a modern all-service lodge for travellers heading north or south.
+Bell II Lodge is a modern all-service lodge for travellers heading north or south.
 Here you find four-star accommodation, an excellent restaurant, campsites for RV’s and tents, as well as a gas station with a coffee shop.

 Tatogga Lake and Iskut

 About 83 km north of Iskut you arrive at the community of Dease Lake (population 302).
 It is the centre of services for Highway 37 communities.
-Here you find gas stations, motels, stores, Post office, and laundromat.
+Here you find gas stations, motels, stores, a Post office, and a laundromat.

-Camping is available at Dease Lake RV, south of town at Dease Lake Lions Tanzilla River Campground and north of town at Water’s Edge Campground.
+Camping is available at Dease Lake RV, south of town at Dease Lake Lions Tanzilla River Campground, and north of town at Water’s Edge Campground.

 At Dease Lake is the turnoff to Telegraph Creek Road, a scenic adventure, but not recommended for everyone.